andolf/grunt-sass-example/README.md

 Now that we have Node and NPM installed, we can download Grunt.
 Now all Node projects has it's information about it's dependencies and libraries written in a file known as package.json.
+Normally this is created through the command `npm init` (you can try it if you want) but for this simple case we'll create our own which is smaller and more to the point.
 So create a folder and in it create a file named package.json that has the following code written in it.

     {
       "name": "grunt-sass-example",